 Our Board of Directors

 Listening to the album "Songs of the Humpback Whales" in 1970 was an “aha” moment for Laurie.
 That humbling experience opened a portal to the natural world which inspired a life’s passion as a planet protector.
 Laurie hugs beeches, learns bird songs, photographs ice, and shares her binoculars with her grandson.
-She is proud that her one-year-old granddaughter can hoot like a Great Horned Owl.
+She is proud that her six-year-old granddaughter can hoot like a Great Horned Owl.

 Leslie grew up in the canyons of Manhattan with Central Park as her backyard, spent summers in the New England woods, and loved the beach at Rockaway where her grandparents lived.
 Those early years embedded in her a sense of wonder at the beauty of our world and taught her to find nature in the most unexpected places.
 The exploration and experience of nature continues!